Gexkill/sweng2/PP/src/index.md

 # 2. Estimate size, effort and cost
 ## 2.1.
 Function points

-Function Points estimation : the function point estimation is an estimation of the size of an specific software to be based on its functional requirements.
+Function Points estimation: the function point estimation is an estimation of the size of a specific software to be based on its functional requirements.
 The count of function points of the software is language and technology independent.
-The size in terms of lines of codes of this software can be calculated using the following formula :
+The size in terms of lines of codes of this software can be calculated using the following formula:

 $$LOC = FP \cdot AVC $$